Lines of credit

 Getting money from a line of credit

-To access money from a line of credit, you may:
+To access money from your line of credit, you may:

 Paying back a line of credit

-You'll get a statement showing the amount owing on your line of credit each month.
-You must make a minimum payment each month.
-Usually, this payment is equal to the monthly interest.
+You'll get a monthly statement showing the amount owing on your line of credit.
+You must make your minimum payment each month.
+Usually, your payment is equal to the monthly interest.
 However, paying only the interest means that you'll never pay off the debt that you owe.

 Pros and cons of a line of credit

-Before taking out a line of credit, compare the pros and cons.
+Before you get a line of credit, compare the pros and cons.

-Learn more about managing your money when interest rates rise.
+Learn how to manage your money when interest rates rise.

 Secured line of credit

-With a secured line of credit, you use an asset as collateral for the line of credit.
+With a secured line of credit, you use an asset as collateral.
 For example, the asset could be your car or your home.
-If you don't pay back what you owe, the lender can take possession of that asset.
-The advantage is that you can get a lower interest rate than with an unsecured line of credit.
+If you don't pay back what you owe, the lender may take possession of that asset.
+The advantage is that you may get a lower interest rate than with an unsecured line of credit.

-With an unsecured line of credit, the loan isn't secured by any of your assets.
+With an unsecured line of credit, there is no asset securing your loan.
 Some types include personal lines of credit and student lines of credit.

 Personal line of credit

-A personal line of credit may be used for unexpected expenses or consolidating higher interest rate loans.
+You may use a personal line of credit for unexpected expenses or for consolidating higher interest rate loans.
 Interest rates are usually lower than for credit cards and personal loans.

 Student line of credit